cozyfex/cozyfex.github.io/laravel-login-with-username-instead-of-email/index.md

 # Laravel Login With Username Instead of Email

-## Laravel Login with username instead of email

 ## 1. Install Laravel

 There's a lot of way to install Laravel.\